julbean/describealign/README.md

 ### additional arguments

 If an alignment isn't working perfectly, the ambitious user can try adjusting a few parameters with arguments described in "--help".

+## Planned Features

+### Video-to-Audio Alignment

+Currently, describealign stretches audio descriptions to fit video, but the inverse should also be possible: stretching video to fit audio description.
+A future version will include this feature.

+### GUI

+Many describealign users are describers or family members of the visually impaired, so an optional, cross-platform Graphical User Interface could improve usability.